ailenus/SpartaGlobal-ArrayInsertSortMerge/readme.md

 less than 40 milliseconds to finish, while the unit test for the `insert1` method consistently takes approximately 50 milliseconds longer.
-The extra execution time likely comes from the overhead of converting the array into a list and then converting the list back to the array.
+The extra execution time likely comes from the overhead of converting the array into a list and then converting the list back to an array.